GuardReasoner-Omni: A Reasoning-based Multi-modal Guardrail for Text, Image, Video, and Audio: Baseline Models

-\item \textbf{BeaverDam 7B.} BeaverDam 7B is based on LLaMA 7B and is instruction-tuned on BeaverTails training dataset.

-\item \textbf{WildGuard 7B.} WildGuard 7B is based on Mistral 7B.
-It unifies the tasks of prompt/response harmfulness detection and refusal detection.
-They release the training data, WildGuardTrain.
+\item \textbf{WildGuard 7B.} WildGuard is an open one-stop moderation tool developed by Allen Institute for AI.
+It is a 7B model based on Mistral-7B-v0.3, designed to simultaneously handle three safety tasks: prompt harmfulness detection, response harmfulness detection, and refusal detection.
+The model is trained on WildGuardTrain, a subset of the WildGuardMix dataset which contains 92K labeled examples.
+WildGuard matches or exceeds GPT-4 performance on several safety benchmarks.

-\item \textbf{PolyGuard-Qwen 7B.} PolyGuard-Qwen 7B is based on Qwen2.5-7B-Instruct.
-It is trained on PolyGuardMix, the largest multilingual safety corpus to date containing 1.91M samples across 17 languages.
+\item \textbf{PolyGuard-Qwen 7B.} PolyGuard-Qwen 7B is a multilingual safety moderation model based on Qwen2.5-7B-Instruct.
+It is trained on PolyGuardMix, a multilingual safety corpus containing 1.91M samples across 17 languages.
 The training data combines machine-translated WildGuardMix samples and naturally occurring in-the-wild user-LLM interactions.

-\item \textbf{Qwen3Guard Gen 8B.} Qwen3Guard Gen 8B is built upon the instruction-tuned Qwen3 foundation model.
+\item \textbf{Qwen3Guard Gen 4/8B.} Qwen3Guard Gen is a safety guardrail model series developed by Alibaba, built upon the instruction-tuned Qwen3 foundation model.
 It reformulates safety classification as an instruction-following task, enabling fine-grained tri-class judgments (Safe, Controversial, Unsafe) to better accommodate varying safety tolerances.
-The model is trained on a curated dataset of over 1.19M samples using a multi-stage pipeline that involves constructing controversial labels and label distillation.
+The model is trained on a curated dataset of over 1.19M samples using a multi-stage pipeline.

-\item \textbf{GuardReasoner 8B.} GuardReasoner 8B is based on LLaMA 3.1 8B.
-It is a reasoning-based LLM guard model.
-They release the reasoning corpus GuardReasonerTrain.

-\item \textbf{HolmesVAD 7B.} HolmesVAD 7B is an unbiased and explainable video anomaly detection framework initialized with Video-LLaVA and utilizing Vicuna as the Large Language Model backbone.
-It is fine-tuned using LoRA on VAD-Instruct50k.
-The model integrates a lightweight temporal sampler to select high-response frames and provides comprehensive textual reasoning for detected abnormal events.

-\item \textbf{HolmesVAU 2B.} HolmesVAU 2B is a hierarchical video anomaly understanding framework initialized with the InternVL2 model.
-It is fine-tuned using LoRA on the HIVAU-70k benchmark, which provides multi-granular annotations across clip, event, and video levels.
-The model incorporates an Anomaly-focused Temporal Sampler that utilizes a density-aware mechanism to adaptively select anomaly-rich frames, enabling efficient detection and detailed explanation of long-term anomalies in open-world scenarios.

-\item \textbf{LLaMA Guard 4 12B.} LLaMA Guard 4 12B is a natively multimodal safety classifier based on the Llama 4 Scout pre-trained model.
-It is a dense architecture pruned from the base model and supports safety classification for both text and multiple images.
-It combines the capabilities of LLaMA Guard 3-8B and LLaMA Guard 3-11B-vision, and is aligned with the MLCommons hazards taxonomy.

-\item \textbf{GuardReasoner-VL 3/7B.} GuardReasoner-VL is a novel reasoning-based VLM guard model based on Qwen2.5-VL-Instruct 3B/7B.
-The model is trained on the curated GuardReasoner-VLTrain corpus, which contains 123K samples and 631K reasoning steps covering text, image, and text-image inputs.
-To enhance performance and efficiency, it incorporates safety-aware data concatenation, a dynamic clipping parameter, and a length-aware safety reward.